 However, increasing numbers of women in the UK are active cyclists, demonstrating that with a little extra encouragement, many will take it up and continue riding for years.

 How to organise a bike ride for women

 - It’s also vital to get clothing right.
 Layering is the best way to deal with changeable weather conditions.
 But the wrong number of layers below – either too many or too few – can make even regular cyclists wince in agony!

-- ‘Comfort breaks’ are often more of an issue for women than men.
+- Comfort breaks are often more of an issue for women than men.
 Men might not mind having to ‘go’ behind a bush, but many women dislike this idea, for various reasons (bare flesh and nettles for one!).
 Women are likely to appreciate a starting venue with toilet facilities.
-This is also something to consider during the ride, too: plan in a coffee or tea stop after about an hour or two, and you will likely have a very happy bunch of riders!
-Obviously off road this may not always be possible – in which case a bush might have to do – but proper facilities will be appreciated where available.
+This is also something to consider during the ride, too.
+Plan a stop after about an hour, and you will likely have a very happy bunch of riders!
+Obviously off-road this may not always be possible – in which case a bush might have to do – but proper facilities will be appreciated where available.
 Again, making it clear prior to the ride what’s available will help participants.

-- Our 2017 off-road report, Rides of Way, found that women were more likely than men to rank enjoying nature as a top motivation for riding off road.
-This indicates that women are generally more interested in appealing scenery than conquering cols or tricky descents when cycling.
-They are also more likely to dislike motorised traffic, so avoiding busy roads will likely be a factor in enticing more women out on a bike ride.
+- Our 2017 off-road report, Rides of Way, found that women were more likely than men to rank enjoying nature as a top motivation for riding off road.The report also found women are also more likely to dislike motorised traffic, so avoiding busy roads will help encourage beginners.

-- Women still tend to have the majority of family responsibilities in the UK, whether that is caring for younger or older family members or having other time commitments.Therefore they are less likely to want to be out riding all day or may find it harder to make time for this, so offer a shorter option or a choice of start/finish times and locations.
+- Be flexible on timing.
+Women still tend to have the majority of family responsibilities in the UK, whether that is caring for younger or older family members or having other time commitments.Therefore they are less likely to want to be out riding all day or may find it harder to make time for this, so offer a shorter option or a choice of start/finish times and locations.

 - Try not to patronise those with a lack of knowledge, but encourage them to resolve issues themselves: show them how to fix a puncture, for example, rather than just doing it yourself.

 Cycling UK also runs a Facebook group for women, where you can get advice, support and chat.